nus-cs2030s/2324-s2/docs/practice/py1-stack.md

 # Past Year PE1 Question: ArrayStack

-### Adapted from PE1 of 21/22 Semester 1
+### Adapted from PE1 of 21/22 Semester 2

 ## Instructions to Past-Year PE1 Question:

 1. Accept the repo on GitHub Classroom [here](https://classroom.github.com/a/I14UFZpY)
-2. Log into the PE nodes and run `~cs2030s/get py1` to get the skeleton for four sets of questions.
+2. Log into the PE nodes and run `~cs2030s/get py1` to get the skeleton for all available past year PE1 questions.
-3. The skeleton for this question can be found under `2122-s1-q2`.
+3. The skeleton for this question can be found under `2122-s2-q2`.
 You should see the following files:
    - The files `Test1.java`, `Test2.java`, and `CS2030STest.java` for testing your solution.
    - The skeleton files for this question: `ArrayStack.java`, and `Stack.java`
    - You may add new classes/interfaces as needed by the design.